EastBayEv/SSDS-TAML/intro.md

 Start by opening Chapter 1 from the left sidebar.

-Visit https://ssds.stanford.edu/ to learn more about Software and Services for Data Science, schedule a consultation, or RSVP for a workshop.

 # Fall Quarter 2022 Text Analysis and Machine Learning Bootcamp

 ![Ralf Kunze from Pixabay](fall2022/img/fallbootcamp.jpg)